- Fungi as Decomposer

 - Yeasts and bacteria are used to produce soy sauce.

-- Wine is the fermentation product of monosaccharides which is typically fruit juices and especially the must of grapes.
-The must of grapes is either fermented directly, relying on the natural yeast flora of the grapes or a pure yeast starter culture is added at a high concentration ao that it can suppress the wild yeasts.
+- Wine is the fermentation product of monosaccharides which are typically fruit juices and especially the must of grapes.
+The must of grapes is either fermented directly, relying on the natural yeast flora of the grapes or a pure yeast starter culture is added at a high concentration so that it can suppress the wild yeasts.